What are they and how do they work?

 Investments are monetary assets or goods purchased with the goal of generating income or appreciation.
-Some of the more common investment options are explained below:

 Guaranteed Investment Certificates

 GICs are investments that pay a specific amount after a period of time.
 They are among the safest investments, but the return may not be high.
 The return depends on prevailing interest rates and how long you invest for.
 The period can be as short as three months or as long as many years.
 The Canada Deposit Insurance Corp. guarantees GICs up to $100,000.

 A mutual fund is a pool of investments owned by many people and managed by professional portfolio managers.
 Investors buy shares or units of the fund and can redeem them at any point.
 Fund managers use the money to invest in a variety of assets, described in the mutual fund prospectus.
 The return on mutual funds is not guaranteed.

 An exchange-traded fund (ETF) is a managed collection, or “basket,” of stocks and bonds.
 There are different kinds of ETFs targeting different risk tolerance profiles, sectors, geographical areas, and trends.
 For example, you can purchase an ETF with broad exposure to artificial intelligence or luxury consumer goods.
 Others represent the Canadian stock market or some other market or combination or markets.
 Unlike mutual funds, which are purchased and redeemed through the provider, ETFs are bought and sold on the open market.
 You can buy an ETF on the Toronto Stock Exchange, but you cannot buy a mutual fund there.
 As a result, you have a more control over the price at which you buy and sell, by using various order types common to market trading (automatically buying or selling when the price reaches a certain level).
 ETFs typically have significantly lower management fees than mutual funds.